What Is Fear?

 - Train - start overcoming your fear in small, bite-sized steps.
 Slowly reintroducing yourself to your fear may help to erase it.

 - Play mind-games with yourself.
-If you're afraid of snakes, take a trip to the zoo and try to imagine all of the snakes wearing clown-costumes.
-That puts you, the fearful one, in a position of judgement.
+If you’re afraid of snakes, take a trip to the zoo and try to imagine all of the snakes wearing clown-costumes.
+That puts you, the fearful one, in a position of judgment.

 - Stop looking at the bigger picture and focus only upon each step as you work through it.
 If you're trying to overcome a fear of heights, work on being okay in the lobby of a tall building rather than on the fifty-first floor.